 I still remember the first time I heard Rachael Yamagata sing.
 It was through the speakers of a friend’s car radio.

-While lying on our backs near the ocean and watching the clouds drift by on a summer afternoon, Happenstance softly streamed through the air and I was instantly captivated in reverie; unable to focus on anything but the melodies filling the space around me.
+While lying on our backs near the ocean and watching the clouds drift by on a summer afternoon, Happenstance softly streamed through the air and I was instantly captivated.
 Her lyrical honesty and smoky, sultry voice, like the ebb and flow of the tide, pulled me in closer until I was neck-deep in contemplation.

 Despite often being compared to other female artists, such as Norah Jones, Fiona Apple, and Sara Bareilles, this soulful, “troubadour of heartbreak” is in a league all her own, separating herself from the shadow of their talents with insightful and candid representations of her experiences.

-But make no mistake, this acclaimed singer-songwriter wears both her influences and her heart on her sleeve, bearing the weight of her hope and suffering for all to hear and see, with an arrangement almost too perfect for words.
+But make no mistake, this acclaimed singer-songwriter wears both her influences and her heart on her sleeve, bearing the weight of her hope and suffering for all to hear and see.
 Comfortable with a variety of styles, her vibrant and striking ballads, along with versatile piano melodies, adorn the majority of her songs.

 As a solo artist (before she got signed), her first professional booking was playing a 4am to 7am time slot in an underground piano bar in Chicago, Illinois, for a “very sketchily scary audience.”
 From there she went on to play tambourine and provide backup vocals in Bumpus, a hip-hop, funk and soul-influenced band, performed in front of a sold-out show at Madison Square Garden in New York, and by June 2004 ended up recording her first full-length album Happenstance with producer John Alagia in the Bahamas, which was released on RCA Victor.